Guneetsinghtuli/Guneetsinghtuli/README.md

 <div style="border:2px solid white;">

 <h3>If you want some guidance</h3>
-<h3>First of all I really like guiding people</h3>
-<p>and if you are also looking for some guidance you can contact me or follow me on my socials </p>
+First of all I really like guiding people and if you are also looking for some guidance you can contact me or follow me on my socials

 </div>

 </div>
 <div>

 ## Tech Stack